wso2-attic/vagrant-is/boxes/README.md

-# Automated Vagrant box generation
+# Vagrant box generation

-This section defines the procedure to build Vagrant boxes required for WSO2 Identity Server single node deployment with Analytics support.
+This section defines the procedure to build Vagrant boxes required for WSO2 Identity Server 5.4.0 single node deployment with Analytics support.

 Please note that in order to build these Vagrant boxes, you need to install